Integrated Hierarchical Decision-Making in Inverse Kinematic Planning and Control: Evaluation

-In order to confirm the efficiency of our solver in handling a large number of possible goals, we design a real-time control simulation where the HRP-2Kai robot needs to touch as many passing objects as possible, for example in a catching scenario.
-The 100 objects are moving downwards at constant velocity and are randomly distributed within reach of the robot.
+To assess solver performance in large-scale sparse control, we simulate a \texttt{G1} tasked with touching 100 objects moving downward, representing a dynamic catching scenario.
+The objects descend at constant velocity and are randomly distributed within reach of the robot.

-The control hierarchy is given in Tab.~\ref{tab:hrp2gsc}.
-The selection constraint $\vert \mathbb{S}\vert = 100$ for AGS of the right hand is set up on level 3.
-As soon as an error to an object has been reduced to 1~cm, we remove it from the group $\mathbb{S}$.
-This leads to continuous selection of untouched objects.
+The control hierarchy is shown in Tab.~\ref{tab:hrp2gsc}.
+End-effector location selection for the right-hand is formulated as a selection constraint with $\vert \mathbb{S}\vert = 100$ on level~4.
+When the distance to an object drops below $1$~cm, the object is removed from the group $\mathbb{S}$ for a continuous autonomous selection of new targets.

-If AGS is enabled on level 3 ($\ell=\ell_0$-norm), the robot manages to touch 93 objects before all of them have entirely passed by the robot.
-Otherwise ($\ell=\ell_2$-norm), the robot does not manage to touch any object. \mbox{$\mathcal{N}$ QP} solves the~\ref{eq:qp} in less than 5~ms in most control iterations ($ 4.5\pm 1.3$ ms) which is sufficient to control a humanoid robot in feed-forward inverse kinematic mode~\cite{pfeiffer2023}.
-This is significantly faster than H-MOSEK ($14.7 \pm 2.3$ ms) and H-PIQP (AE) ($25.3 \pm 3.8$ ms), which are both cubically dependent on the number of sparse constraints (note that this is to a small factor, since all solvers are based on sparse linear algebra routines).
+If the fourth level is formulated in the $\ell_0$-norm, the robot successfully interacts with 92 out of 100 objects before they pass beyond reach.
+If the fourth level is formulated as a linear or least-squares program ($\ell_1$ / $\ell_2$-norm), the robot fails to contact any (see Sec.~\ref{sec:sparseProgDecMak}).
+The \mbox{$\mathcal{N}$ QP} solver handles each SHQP in $1.6\pm0.3$~ms, outperforming H-PIQP ($2.2\pm0.7$~ms) and H-MOSEK ($8.3\pm2.7$~ms).
+These results confirm the efficiency and scalability of the proposed sparse hierarchical formulation for both planning and real-time control tasks.